Risk Factors Dashboard

 It is important for us and our franchisees to attract, train and retain talented stylists and salon leaders.

 Guest loyalty is strongly dependent upon the stylists who serve our guests and the customer experience in our salons.
 Qualified, trained stylists are key to a memorable guest experience that creates loyal customers.
 In order to profitably grow our business, it is important for our salons to attract, train and retain talented stylists and salon leaders and to adequately staff our salons.
-Regulations passed by the Department of Education could reduce access to Federal financial aid for beauty schools which could reduce the number of qualified stylists to recruit if licensing requirements are not adjusted.
-Regulations proposed by the Department of Education, if passed, could reduce access to Federal financial aid for beauty schools which could reduce the number of qualified stylists to recruit if licensing requirements are not adjusted.
+Regulations promulgated by the Department of Education, and changes to the Higher Education Act recently enacted as part of the "One Big Beautiful Bill Act" could reduce access to Federal financial aid for beauty schools which could reduce the number of qualified stylists to recruit if licensing requirements are not adjusted.
 Because the salon industry is highly fragmented and comprised of many independent operators, the market for stylists is highly competitive.
 In addition, labor shortages and increases in minimum wage requirements may impact the number of stylists considering careers outside the beauty industry.
 In most markets, we and our franchisees have experienced a shortage of qualified stylists or a reduction in the hours stylists will work.
 Offering competitive wages, benefits, education, and training programs are important elements to attracting and retaining qualified stylists.
 In addition, due to challenges facing the for-profit education industry, cosmetology schools have experienced declines in enrollment, revenues, and profitability in recent years.
 If the cosmetology school industry sustains further declines in enrollment or some schools close entirely, or if stylists leave the beauty industry, we expect that we and our franchisees would have increased difficulty staffing our salons in some markets.
 We are making significant investments in programs to attract and retain stylists.
 If our strategies are not successful in attracting, training, and retaining stylists or in staffing salons, our system-wide sales or the performance of our business could experience periods of volatility or sales could decline and our results of operations could be adversely affected.

 We have limited control over how our franchisees' businesses are operated.
 Though we have established operational standards and guidelines, franchisees own, operate, and oversee the daily operations of their salon, including employee-related matters and pricing.
 If franchisees do not successfully operate their salons in compliance with our standards, our brand reputation and image could be harmed, and our financial results could be affected.
 Additionally, if franchisees do not price their goods and services competitively, the franchisee may fail to maximize the financial performance of their salon.
 We could experience greater risks as the scale of our franchised salons increases.

 In addition, our franchisees are subject to the same general economic risks as our Company, and their results are influenced by competition for both guests and stylists, market trends, price competition and disruptions in their markets and business operations due to public health issues, including pandemics, severe weather, and other external events.
+Our franchisees may be located in areas that are subject to natural disasters such as severe weather and other potential risks and costs associated with the impacts of climate change.
 Like us, they rely on external vendors for some critical functions and to protect their company data.
 They may also be limited in their ability to open new locations by an inability to secure adequate financing, especially because many of them are small businesses with much more limited access to financing than our Company or by the limited supply of favorable real estate for new salon locations.
 They may also experience financial distress because of over-leveraging, which could negatively affect our operating results due to delayed or non-payments to us.
 The bankruptcy, default, abandonment, or breach by or of a franchisee could also expose us to lease liability due to our lease guarantees or subleases as explained previously.

 A deterioration in the financial results of our franchisees, a failure of our franchisees to renew their franchise agreements or closure of locations adversely affects our operating results through decreased royalty payments and fees.
 We also must continue to attract qualified franchisees and work with them to make their businesses successful.